Black Gold School Division

 ESL Programs -Students learn English while also learning about Canadian cultural values, customs and social expectations.
 The goal of ESL programs is to provide students with planned systematic instruction and support that will enable them to speak the English language fluently, further their education and become productive and contributing members of Albertan and Canadian society.
 ESL programming is funded for both Canadian-born and foreign-born students.” (http://education.alberta.ca/teachers/program/esl.aspx, Alberta Education, English as a Second Language, December 8, 2014).

-At Black Gold Regional Schools, we strive to meet the individual needs of each of our ESL students through collaborative professional support and the implementation of current ESL classroom strategies, continuous monitoring using the Alberta Education ESL Benchmark system, and integration of appropriate educational technology into learning and instruction.
+At Black Gold schools, we strive to meet the individual needs of each of our ESL students through collaborative professional support and the implementation of current ESL classroom strategies, continuous monitoring using the Alberta Education ESL Benchmark system, and integration of appropriate educational technology into learning and instruction.
 ESL programming may vary from school to school.
 Please contact your school’s Administrator or Learning Support teacher for further information.

-For more information regarding supports/services for students, please contact your child’s school.
+*For more information regarding supports/services for students, please contact your child’s school.
+Find your designated school.